 So why use a weight vest?
 What does weight vest research tell us?

+Traditionally weighed clothes and vests have simply been used for weighted push ups and squats.
+Exercise science studies have asked: "Do weighted clothes work?"
+The findings say "yes."
 Imagine doing the same cardio exercises you would do in your daily routine with added weight.
 Say you add 10 pounds to your weight vest.
 You are essentially doing the workout of an individual 10 pounds heavier than you.
 Thus you increase the intensity and efficiency of your workout, while burning more calories in a shorter amount of time.
 As calories are being burned and fat is being lost, lean muscle can begin to form.
 The increased intensity of the workout makes cardiovascular systems work harder, strengthening them and engaging the entire core.
 All of these changes are a result of combining cardio and weight training.
 In the end, your overall performance (speed, endurance, etc.) improves.

 A study cited in the Journal of Applied Physiology examined the effects of adding weight to strength training of subjects who already had a steady level of performance.
 The weight vest research study took place 3 days a week for 10 weeks.
 Leg strength was increased by 30% and short-term endurance during cycling and running was increased by 11-13%.